 via the CLI.

-If you use GitHub or Gitea, have enabled API access to your hosting provider, and the branch to be shipped has an open pull request, this command merges pull requests via the API of the hosting service.
+If you use GitHub, GitLab or Gitea, have enabled API access to your hosting provider, and the branch to be shipped has an open pull request, this command merges pull requests via the API of the hosting service.

 If your origin server deletes shipped branches, for example GitHub's feature to automatically delete head branches, you can disable deleting remote branches.